-To progress and successfully complete the Urban Teachers program, a participant must meet performance expectations and program requirements; adhere to all state, district, and school policies and requirements; and abide by Urban Teachers and Johns Hopkins University and/or School of Education-specific conduct policies.
+To progress through and successfully complete the Urban Teachers program, participants must meet performance expectations and program requirements; adhere to all state, district, and school policies and requirements; and abide by Urban Teachers and Johns Hopkins University and/or School of Education-specific conduct policies.
 Participants who do not meet any one or more of these requirements are subject to dismissal.

-Urban Teachers and the Johns Hopkins University and/or the School of Education maintain different participant policies.
+Urban Teachers, the Johns Hopkins University, and the School of Education each maintain different participant policies.
 When we state Urban Teachers, we are referring to a policy exclusive to Urban Teachers.
 When we state the Johns Hopkins University or School of Education, we are referring to a policy exclusive to the university or school.

 PROGRAM REQUIREMENTS AND EXPECTATIONS